What is Facilitation?

 Content

-Resolving conflict- recognize that conflict among group members is natural.
-As long as people express conflict politely, there is no need to suppress it.
+Resolving conflict - Recognize that conflict among group members is natural.
+If people express conflict politely, there is no need to suppress it.
 Expect and deal with conflict constructively.
+If a facilitator fails to resolve conflict, it may through off the “group process” approach to learning.

-Resolving conflict- recognize that conflict among group members is natural.
-As long as people express conflict politely, there is no need to suppress it.
+Resolving conflict - Recognize that conflict among group members is natural.
+If people express conflict politely, there is no need to suppress it.
 Expect and deal with conflict constructively.
+If a facilitator fails to resolve conflict, it may through off the “group process” approach to learning.

 Content

-Using a participative style- encourage all learners or team members to actively engage and contribute in meetings.
+Using a participative style - Encourage all learners or team members to actively engage and contribute in meetings.
 This will vary depending on individual comfort levels.
 Create a safe and comfortable atmosphere in which group members are willing to share their feelings and opinions.
+Encouraging participation is vital to a program, but remember that depending on group dynamics, some learners may not outwardly show their interest in the training session .
+Just because a participant is quiet doesn’t mean they aren’t engaged.

-Using a participative style- encourage all learners or team members to actively engage and contribute in meetings.
+Using a participative style - Encourage all learners or team members to actively engage and contribute in meetings.
 This will vary depending on individual comfort levels.
 Create a safe and comfortable atmosphere in which group members are willing to share their feelings and opinions.
+Encouraging participation is vital to a program, but remember that depending on group dynamics, some learners may not outwardly show their interest in the training session.
+Just because a participant is quiet doesn’t mean they aren’t engaged.

 Content